meyeringn/MEYERINGN/README.md

 # Nico Meyering

-### Civic Tech Builder · Sustainability Leader · Philadelphia, PA
+### Civic Tech Builder · Climate and Sustainability Technologist · Philadelphia, PA

 > *“The needs of the many” is a starting point.
 I build for the ones the system forgot to count.*